ialbluwi/psut-data-structures/study guides/sorting.md

 We advise you to study in the following order:

-1. Begin by understanding the slides.
+1. Begin by understanding the slides
 (_ignore for now the **Advanced Exercises** that are at the end of the sorting slides_.)

 2. Solve the following tracing question: